crenshaw/upbot/experiments/eDSL/README.md

 ====

 Currently nothing works.
 I'm in the process of implementing functionality and cleaning up code, etc etc.
+    * Update: We can now successfully compile the lexer/parser combo into an executable!

 Efforts have been made to anticipate future functionality without sacrificing current functionality.